godotengine/godot-docs/getting_started/introduction/learning_new_features.rst

 beyond the scope of Godot's documentation.
 If you're new to programming, we recommend two excellent free resources to get you started:

-1. The Harvard university offers a free courseware to learn to program, `CS50 <https://cs50.harvard.edu/x/2020/>`_.
-It will teach you programming fundamentals, how code works, and how to think like a programmer.
+1. Harvard university offers a free courseware to learn to program, `CS50
+   <https://cs50.harvard.edu/x/2020/>`_.
+It will teach you programming
+   fundamentals, how code works, and how to think like a programmer.
 These skills are essential to become a game developer and learn any game engine efficiently.
 You can see this course as an investment that will save you time